markusvanaardt/readme-coArchi/README.md

 # About this document
-An idiot's guide to configure coArchi on Archi
+A newbie's guide to configuring source control for Archi using coArchi.

 # Archimate model, repository and Git integration